Masters Pet Photography Pricing

 How much do Masters Pet Portraits cost?

-Masters Pet Portrait commissions are privately estimated after consultation and paid creative planning.
-Most clients invest several thousand dollars in their finished artwork, depending on the creative concept, production needs, number of pets, location, artwork size, finish, framing, and whether digital archive files or additional pieces are selected.
+Masters Pet Portrait commissions are privately estimated after consultation and creative planning.
+Most clients invest several thousand dollars in their finished artwork, depending on the concept, number of pets, location, production needs, artwork size, finish, framing, and whether digital archive files or additional pieces are selected.

 Is there a fee before the full commission is accepted?

 Yes.
-A Creative Planning Retainer is required before detailed concept development, custom production planning, location scouting, set direction, artwork sizing, or written commission estimates are prepared.
-The retainer is applied toward the final commission if the client moves forward within the stated acceptance period.
+A Creative Planning Retainer may be required before detailed concept development, custom production planning, location scouting, set direction, artwork sizing, or written commission estimates are prepared.
+If the client moves forward within the stated acceptance period, the retainer is applied toward the final commission.

 Why is a Creative Planning Retainer required?